 Brain surgery - dischargeCraniotomy - discharge; Neurosurgery - discharge; Craniectomy - discharge; Stereotactic craniotomy - discharge; Stereotactic brain biopsy - discharge; Endoscopic craniotomy - discharge

 You had surgery on your brain.
-During surgery, your doctor made a surgical cut (incision) in your scalp.
-A small hole was then drilled into your skull bone or a piece of your skull bone was removed.
+During surgery, your surgeon made a surgical cut (incision) on your scalp.
+A small hole was then drilled into your skull bone, or a piece of your skull bone was removed.
 This was done so that the surgeon could operate on your brain.
-If a piece of skull bone was removed, at the end of surgery it was likely put back in place and attached with small metal plates and screws.
+If a piece of skull bone was removed at the end of the surgery, it was likely put back in place and attached with small metal plates and screws.